 For related reading

 This is one of The 20 best books of 2022.

-I’ve also reviewed two other novels by James McBride:
+I’ve also reviewed three other novels by James McBride:

 - The Good Lord Bird (American history, laughing all the way)